zjysteven/zjysteven/README.md

 **zjysteven/zjysteven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Jingyang (Steven) Zhang, a machine learning engineer at [Sciforium](https://www.linkedin.com/company/sciforium/posts/?feedView=all).
+I'm Jingyang (Steven) Zhang, a Research Scientist at [Virtue AI](https://www.virtueai.com/).
 I currently focus on developing the lastest multi-modal LLMs.
-Previously I got my Ph.D. from Duke University in 2024 and Bachelor degree from Tsinghua University in 2019.
+Previously I got my Ph.D. from Duke University in 2024 (supervised by Prof. Yiran Chen and Prof. Hai (Helen) Li) and Bachelor degree from Tsinghua University in 2019.

 See my [personal webpage](https://zjysteven.github.io) to know more about me and my Ph.D. research.